BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

                   4.000000E-01
          1.0000000E+00           0.000000E+00
          0.0000000E+00           1.000000E+00
-   ****                       # four asterisks end the base group of he, followed by the base group of another element, or end 4个星号结束He的基组，后面可接另一个元素的基组，或者结束
-   Al     13    2
+   ****                       # four asterisks end the base set of he, followed by the base set of another element, or end Al     13    2
    （ellipsis）

-In the above basis group, the P function is not contracted and can also be written in the following form.
+In the above basis set, the P function is not contracted and can also be written in the following form.

 .. code-block::